abdulsalamka2020-cloud/Health-care-data-sets/README.md

 -	Which month generated the highest number of admissions?
   -Most common blood type?

-##Data transformation and problem solving
+## Data transformations and problems solving

 -	Data was transformed into a table format
 -	A new column was created named “Length of Stay” calculated as (Date of Admission - Discharge date)
 -	Pivot tables was created on a new sheet to generate all the answers to the problem statement -Pivot Charts was created on a new sheet to visualize the results generated from the pivot tables

-##Key insights, interpretations and observations
+## Key Insights, interpretation and observations

 -	It was observed that “Diabetes” is the condition that generated the highest revenue, which may indicate that the medical bills for diabetes is higher compared to others or patient diagnose with diabetes is increasing as its is the second most diagnosed medical condition after arthritis
 -	Patients of age 38 visited the hospital the most which may be due to various reasons like check-ups, marriage counselling, accidents, sickness e.t.c
 -	Cigna is the insurance provider that contributed the most financially